wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 title: Upgrade notes
 ---

+## 21.04 {#21-04}

+- The group resource is now identified by a UUID instead of sequencial ID.
+The API using sequencial ID will keep working for a while.
+Policies with permissions for a specific group will have to be changed to use the UUID of the group instead of its ID.
+This only happens if you create policies with permissions limited to a specific group.

+  For example: `confd.groups.42.read` whould have to be updated to use the UUID of the group with ID 42.

 ## 21.03 {#21-03}

 - Call logs have been moved to wazo-call-logd database.
 The migration will be automated for everyone